Encompass Health Corporation research snapshot

 ai Confidence

-High for FY2025 revenue, FY2025 net income, Q1 2026 revenue, Q1 2026 EPS, cash, debt, market-cap math, and share count after tool checks.
+High for FY2025 revenue, FY2025 net income, Q1 2026 revenue, Q1 2026 EPS, cash, debt, dividend, market-cap math, and share count after tool checks.
 Medium for forward price ranges because reimbursement, wage trends, and capacity ramps drive earnings more than chart patterns alone.
+Q2 2026 results were not yet released at the cutoff.

 investment Certainty